Special relativity: Relativity without the second postulate

 From the principle of relativity alone without assuming the constancy of the speed of light (i.e., using the isotropy of space and the symmetry implied by the principle of special relativity) it can be shown that the spacetime transformations between inertial frames are either Euclidean, Galilean, or Lorentzian.
 In the Lorentzian case, one can then obtain relativistic interval conservation and a certain finite limiting speed.
 Experiments suggest that this speed is the speed of light in vacuum.

-Lorentz invariance as the essential core of special relativity

-Alternative approaches to special relativity

-Einstein consistently based the derivation of Lorentz invariance (the essential core of special relativity) on just the two basic principles of relativity and light-speed invariance.
-He wrote:
+Lorentz transformation

+Two- vs one- postulate approaches

+Einstein combined the two postulates – of relativity – and of the invariance of the speed of light, into a single postulate, the Lorentz transformation:

+Following Einstein's original presentation of special relativity in 1905, many different sets of postulates have been proposed in various alternative derivations, but Einstein stuck to his approach throughout work.

+Henri Poincaré provided the mathematical framework for relativity theory by proving that Lorentz transformations are a subset of his Poincaré group of symmetry transformations.
+Einstein later derived these transformations from his axioms.

-Thus many modern treatments of special relativity base it on the single postulate of universal Lorentz covariance, or, equivalently, on the single postulate of Minkowski spacetime.
+While the traditional two-postulate approach to special relativity is presented in innumerable college textbooks and popular presentations, other treatments of special relativity base it on the single postulate of universal Lorentz covariance, or, equivalently, on the single postulate of Minkowski spacetime.

-Rather than considering universal Lorentz covariance to be a derived principle, this article considers it to be the fundamental postulate of special relativity.
-The traditional two-postulate approach to special relativity is presented in innumerable college textbooks and popular presentations.
 Textbooks starting with the single postulate of Minkowski spacetime include those by Taylor and Wheeler and by Callahan.
-This is also the approach followed by the Wikipedia articles Spacetime and Minkowski diagram.